 The building official or the plan review official is authorized to require submittal documents to be prepared and sealed by an architect, registered in accordance with the New Mexico Architectural Act, and the rules promulgated pursuant thereto, or by a professional structural engineer.
-When the stamp is requested the following will need to be determined:
+When the stamp is requested, the following will need to be determined:

-- Structural integrity

-- Roof System manufacturer

-- Roof deck is structurally sound

-- Roof drains and drainage meet code requirements

-- Existing roof system are securely attached

-- The existing roof assembly is dry and not deteriorated

-- Fire retardant requirements are maintained
+- 1. Structural integrity - 2.
+Roof System manufacturer - 3.
+Roof deck is structurally sound - 4.
+Roof drains and drainage meet code requirements - 5.
+Existing roof system are securely attached - 6.
+The existing roof assembly is dry and not deteriorated - 7.
+Fire retardant requirements are maintained

-Solar PV systems.
+Solar PV Systems

-Structural analysis must be performed by a professional engineer licensed in the state of New Mexico in order to determine if the roof structure is capable of supporting the added loads of a solar PV electric module when any of the following occur.
+Structural analysis must be performed by a professional engineer or architect licensed in the state of New Mexico as determined by code official, in order to determine if the roof structure is capable of supporting the added loads of a solar PV electric module when any of the following occur.

-- (a) The total added dead load of the array is greater than 5 lbs. / sq. ft. on roof construction. - (b) The total added point load of the array is greater than 45 lbs. on roof construction. - (c) The total added dead load exceeds 200 lbs. on any one truss, rafter or roof joist. - (d) The mounting of the system is of a unique roof mounted design. - (e) The roof structure contains over-spanned trusses, rafters or roof joists.
+- 1. The total added dead load of the array is greater than 5 lbs. / sq. ft. on roof construction - 2.
+The total added point load of the array is greater than 45 lbs. on roof construction - 3.
+The total added dead load exceeds 200 lbs. on any one truss, rafter or roof joist - 4.
+The mounting of the system is of a unique roof mounted design - 5.
+The roof structure contains over-spanned trusses, rafters or roof joists